Welcome to the new year and a couple of updates to my blog!

 A little inspiration for the month of love...

 "Soul Mates" single scrapbook layout - Tutorial

 This layout is to celebrate our 10th year together.
-Henry and I where married on 6 December 2008.
+Henry and I were married on 6 December 2008.
 Can't believe how fast it all went.
 Up and down and from here to the Middle East and back 3 times.
 A lot of adventure and interesting things happened.
 We are still together and best friends and it feels like we have found our rhythm.
-I thank God for this amaizing husband of mine..such a big old softy.
-I love this photo so much...him pulling on my dress like a school boy while holding a bouquette of flowers for me and me blowing him a kiss.
+I thank God for this amazing husband of mine..such a big old softy.
+I love this photo so much...him pulling on my dress like a schoolboy while holding a bouquet of flowers for me and me blowing him a kiss.
 I am such a romantic, I know. :)